gianinh50364/Credit-Card-Approval-Pred/README.md

 # Credit-Card-Approval-Pred
-Data source: [Credit Card Approval Prediction](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction) You can find the notebook at:
+Data source: [Credit Card Approval Prediction](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction)

+You can find the notebook (with visualization) [here](https://nbviewer.org/github/gianinh50364/Credit-Card-Approval-Pred/blob/main/credit-card-approval-pred.ipynb)
 ## Problems
 The objective of credit card approval prediction is to develop a model that can accurately predict whether a credit card application should be approved or rejected based on various features and applicant information.
 The aim is to automate the decision-making process and assist financial institutions in making informed and consistent credit card approval decisions.